Gaietri/Gaietri/README.md

 - 👋 Hi, I’m @Gaietri
-- 👀 I’m interested in SQL, HTML, CSS, JavaScript, and Python
+- 👀 I’m interested in SQL and Python
 - 🌱 I’m currently learning NoSQL
 - 📫 Connect with me on LinkedIn

 <!---
 Gaietri/Gaietri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.